 Removal for safety or visibility purposes – If a fleet removes a VDECS for safety or visibility purposes, and that VDECS has not failed and is not damaged, the fleet may keep the BACT credit earned under section 2449.1(b) for the installation of the removed VDECS.
 If the fleet could not meet an applicable fleet average target for the most recent compliance date without the removed VDECS, the fleet owner must bring the fleet back into compliance within 90 days of the removal of the VDECS.

 Removal for other purposes – If a fleet removes a VDECS for reasons other than safety or visibility purposes, and that VDECS has not failed and is not damaged, the fleet must forfeit any BACT credit earned under section 2449.1(b) from the installation of the removed VDECS.
-If the fleet could not meet an applicable compliance requirements under section 2449.1 for the most recent compliance date without the removed VDECS and the forfeited BACT credit, the fleet must bring the fleet back into compliance within 90 days of the removal of the VDECS.
+If the fleet could not meet applicable compliance requirements under section 2449.1 for the most recent compliance date without the removed VDECS and the forfeited BACT credit, the fleet must bring the fleet back into compliance within 90 days of the removal of the VDECS.

 Compliance After the Final Target Date –

 Commencing respectively on January 1, 2023, for large and medium fleets, and on January 1, 2028, for small fleets, if a fleet does not meet the applicable fleet average target rate for the final target date in section 2449.1(a), the fleet must continue to meet the BACT requirements in section 2449.1(b) and report annually each year until it does so.
-BACT carryover credit earned in previous years cannot be used to meet compliance after the final target date.
+BACT carryover credit earned in years prior to the final target date cannot be used to meet compliance after the final target date.
+BACT carryover credit earned after the final target date can be used in subsequent years to meet the BACT requirements in section 2449.1(b).
 Vehicles exempt from BACT under sections 2449.1(b)(2) and (3) are exempt from the requirements of this paragraph.

+Beginning January 1, 2024, for large and medium fleets, and on January 1, 2028, for small fleets, fleets must meet the Tier phase-out requirements in section 2449.1(c).
+Vehicles exempt from BACT under sections 2449.1(b)(2) and (3) are not exempt from the Tier phase-out requirements in section 2449.1(c).
+Beginning January 1, 2024, all fleets must meet the renewable diesel requirements in section 2449.1(f).

 Special Provisions/Compliance Extensions

 VDECS Failure – In the event of a failure or damage of a VDECS, the following conditions apply: